toothrot/gink/README.md

-# github.com/toothrot/gowaveshare
+# github.com/toothrot/gink

-This module provides a pure-go driver for Waveshare displays.
+This module provides a pure-go driver for electronic paper displays.